Why It Works

 Speaking of crumbly doughs....in Belgium, plain flour is very soft, so this is definitely a recipe where high protein, hard red wheat all-purpose flours will not perform well.
 My recommendation is bleached Gold Medal all-purpose flour, not because it's bleached but because it's a blend of red and white wheat, providing a great balance of protein and starch that more closely mimics the softness of Belgian flour.

 Due to the extra baking soda in the dough, these cookies will spread and puff quite a bit.
 For that reason, they're best rolled quite thin and cut in simple, geometric shapes.
-I cut mine into 2-inch by 3/4-inch rectangles with a fluted pastry wheel (such as this Happy Sales pastry wheel).
+I cut mine into 2-inch by 3/4-inch rectangles with a fluted pastry wheel (such as this Happy Sales pastry wheel at Amazon).
 Instead of trying to re-roll the scraps (which would toughen as they absorb more flour), I simply pile them down on one end of the baking sheet—they freeze well and make amazing cookie crumbs for pie crusts and no-bake cheesecake, or even homemade Biscoff ice cream.

 In the end, careful attention to the right ingredients and techniques will make these copycat cookies extraordinarily like the original: caramelized, crisp, and nutty.
 Even if you're not obsessed with actual Biscoff, every baker can benefit from learning how to make speculoos with real Belgian-style brown sugar and spices.